acisops/acis_thermal_check/doc/source/developing_models.rst

 Something similar can be done for the validation plots in ``custom_validation_plots``, except here the input ``plots`` structure is a bit different.
-Each item of ``plots`` is a dict has two sub-dicts, ``"lines"`` and ``"hist"``, the former for the actual model vs. data comparison and the latter for the histogram of model-data error.
+Each item of ``plots`` is a dict with two sub-dicts, ``"lines"`` and ``"hist"``, the former for the actual model vs. data comparison and the latter for the histogram of model-data error.
 In practice, you will only need to worry about the first, as shown below.